Whey Protein Concentrate vs Whey Protein Isolate

 Although whey protein is broadly recognized as a safe and healthy source of critical nutrients, like everything there me be some drawbacks.
 The most common side effects experienced by whey protein users consist of the following and relate to digestion:

 As previously discussed, WPC will naturally contain elevated levels of lactose (carbohydrate -simple sugar) which depending on your body's degree of intolerance is usually the culprit to most stomach unease when consuming whey protein.

 World wide, lactose is said to have varying negative impacts to as many as three out of every four people - 75%.
 AGN Roots is a Grass-Fed Whey Isolate with nearly zero lactose per serving, but can easily contain residue being a dairy product.

 In the event our product doesn't agree with you, another consideration could be as simple as a whey protein or sunflower lecithin allergy (both of which are in a greater concentration than the lactose).

 Make Way for Whey

-In the whey protein isolate vs concentrate war, you'll quickly see that both products win.
-Ultimately, their success depends on the consumer and the consumer's goals.
+In the whey protein isolate vs. concentrate war, you'll quickly see the benefits of both.
+Ultimately, the best choice for the consumer depends on their fitness and nutrition goals.

-For any questions or more details around whey and "grassfed" whey in particular, please don't hesitate to reach out or comment below!
-Contact Us.
+For more information on AGN Roots Grass-Fed Whey Protein Isolate, please don't hesitate to reach out or comment below!